 Lavender oil has a sweet flowery aroma that can be very refreshing and calming.
 The oil is steam distilled from the lavender plant which is easy to grow.
 The lavender plant can be found in Australia, United States and southern Europe.
 Lavender essential oil has been used in many countries for thousands of years in bath water, for cleansing, mummification, for cleaning, and much more.

-Lavender essential oil supports a healthy circulatory, respiratory, digestive, urinary and nervous system and is also very beneficial to the skin.
-Topical application and inhalation are very effective ways to use lavender oil.
+Lavender essential oil supports an already healthy circulatory, respiratory, digestive, urinary and nervous system and is also very beneficial to the skin.
+Topical application and inhalation are very effective ways to use lavender oil for cleansing and beautifying.

 Dried lavender can be inhaled and used for decorating a basket or bowl.
 It can be used to make gifts such as sachets, wedding favors, or other crafts.
 Other uses include making tea, potpourri, tinctures, and baking.
 The buds are highly aromatic so a little goes a long way for several months.
 Lavender tea, made from dried lavender, is known to promote relaxation and lessen stress.